open-telemetry/opentelemetry-specification/specification/api-metrics.md

 specified for the default SDK in the (Metric SDK specification WIP)[#WIP-spec-issue-347].

-The standard interpretation for `Meter` implementations to follow is given so that users understand the intended use for each kind of metric.
-For example, a Counter instrument supports `Add()` events, and the default implementation is to compute a sum.
-The sum may be exported as an absolute value or as the change in value, but regardless of the exporter and the implementation, the purpose of using a Counter with `Add()` is to monitor a sum.
+The standard implementation for `Meter` implementations to follow is given, to aid with understanding the different instrument use-cases.
+For example, a Counter instrument supports `Add()` events, and the standard implementation is to compute a sum.
+The sum may be exported as a grand total or as the change in the grand total, but regardless of the exporter and specific techniques, the purpose of using a Counter with `Add()` is to monitor a sum.
 A detailed explanation for how to select metric instruments for common use-cases is given below, according to the semantics defined next.

 ### Purpose of this document